bennycheung/bennycheung.github.io/_posts/2023-03-26-spatial-reasoning-in-agi.md

 ### Philosopher Thoughts on Spatial Cognition & Reasoning

 Here’s some examples of notable philosophers that have written about spatial cognition and reasoning:
-> see References for the philosopher works.
+> see References for their philosopher works.

 ![Philosopher_on_Spatial_Cognition_and_Reasoning_annotated]({{ site.baseurl }}images/spatial-reasoning-in-agi/Philosopher_on_Spatial_Cognition_and_Reasoning_annotated.jpg)